DeAnnaFoster/inspire/readme.md

 ### Part 2 - Adding the functionality `Total Points: 15`

-The todolist is perhaps on of the most important features of this application.
+The todolist is perhaps one of the most important features of this application.
 You will need to provide the user a way to add items to a list to be monitored for tracking.
 The user should be able to add or remove items easily and for a small bonus the user should be able to indicate an items status if they don't want to remove the item.

 Requirements:
 - `2 points`: The todolist allows items to be added to a list